redox-os/redox/README.md

 <img alt="Redox" width="346" src="https://github.com/redox-os/assets/raw/master/logos/redox/logo.png">
 </p>

 **Redox** is an operating system written in Rust, a language with focus on safety and high performance.
 Redox, following the microkernel design, aims to be secure, usable, and free.
-Redox is inspired by previous kernels and operating systems, such as SeL4, Minix, Plan 9, and BSD.
+Redox is inspired by previous kernels and operating systems, such as SeL4, MINIX, Plan 9, and BSD.

 Redox _is not_ just a kernel, it's a **full-featured Operating System**, providing packages (memory allocator, file system, display manager, core utilities, etc.) that together make up a functional and convenient operating system.
 You can loosely think of it as the GNU or BSD ecosystem, but in a memory safe language and with modern technology.
 See [this list](#ecosystem) for overview of the ecosystem.